CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 ## Phase 2
 **Sungho Ahn**: Responsible for whole Phase 2\
-*Contribution*: Data cleaning and performing EDA Cleaned irrelevant columns/fields from each dataset.\
+***Contribution***: Data cleaning and performing EDA.\
-Combined the datasets to have a master dataset to use widely.\
-Performed EDA using various methods of visualization such as:
+Cleaned irrelevant columns/fields from each dataset and combined the datasets to have a master dataset to use widely.
+Also performed EDA using various methods of visualization such as:
 - Histogram
 - Scatter Plot
 - Parallel Coordinates